-Medicare: Continuity of Care Standards Pacific Source Medicare and provider will e
+Medicare: Continuity of Care Standards

 PacificSource Medicare and provider will ensure continuity of care and integration of services through provider medical record review with contracted providers.

 Provider Medicare Record Reviews (PMRR) are conducted annually on Medicare providers who are PCPs (general medicine, family medicine, internal medicine who act as PCPs, and pediatrics).
 Reviews are scheduled the year prior to the provider's recredentialing.
 One of the elements of the review is the member chart.
 It must contain evidence of continuity and coordination of care.
 This can include follow-through from one appointment to another and review or discussion of consult notes or recommendations.
 The goal of the review is to verify that provider documentation in the member medical record is in accordance with professional standards and CMS regulatory requirements.